 By then, George Steinbrenner was in control of the franchise and his management team knew that the Yankees could not challenge the Orioles by starting punchless third basemen like Kenney and Sanchez.
 That’s why in November of 1972, the first-ever great Steinbrenner-era trade took place with the Yankees trading Kenney, Johnny Ellis, Charley Spikes and Rusty Torrez to the Indian’s for Cleveland’s slick-fielding Graig Nettles.

 Kenney would appear in just five games for Cleveland during the 1973 season and never again participate in a big league ball game.
 He was born in St. Louis on June 30, 1945, six weeks before Japan surrendered, ending WWII.
-Other Yankees sharing Kenney’s birthday include this former Met hero and the shortstop who lost his starting position to Derek Jeter.
+Other Yankees sharing Kenney’s birthday include this former Met hero, the shortstop who lost his starting position to Derek Jeter and this one-time Yankee reliever.

 Back in the first part of the twentieth century, managerial changes were pretty much a rarity when it came to Big Apple baseball teams.
 The Giants had the legendary John McGraw as their skipper for thirty years.
 For the Yankees, it was Miller Huggins from 1918 until 1929 and it took the death of “Hug” for the Yankees to make a change.
 In Brooklyn, it was “Uncle Robbie.”
 Before he got the field skipper’s job with Brooklyn, however, today’s Pinstripe Birthday Celebrant had been a very good catcher with the old Baltimore Orioles teams of the 1890’s, when that franchise was part of the original National League.
 He was sold to the Cardinals in 1900.
 Just a year later, the new American League was formed and Baltimore was granted a franchise.
 Robinson’s old Oriole teammate, John McGraw was named manager and he convinced Wilbert to return to Baltimore and play for the new team.
 The catcher did so but when McGraw was later suspended by AL President Ban Johnson, he left the league and took a job as the manager of the New York Giants.
 Robinson then became the Orioles’ player Manager in 1902.
 The Orioles finished 24-57 that season prompting Wilbert to accept McGraw’s invitation to become the Giant pitching coach, a job he held for over a decade.
 That same season, the Orioles AL franchise was relocated to New York and became the Highlanders.